telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 ## Notes

-The VS Report Designer is not fully functional in VS2017 for version of Telerik Reporting prior to [R1 2017 (11.0.17.118)](https://www.telerik.com/support/whats-new/reporting/release-history/telerik-reporting-r1-2017-(version-11-0-17-118)).
+* The VS Report Designer is not fully functional in VS2017 for version of Telerik Reporting prior to [R1 2017 (11.0.17.118)](https://www.telerik.com/support/whats-new/reporting/release-history/telerik-reporting-r1-2017-(version-11-0-17-118)).

-The VS Report Designer is not fully functional in VS2019 for version of Telerik Reporting prior to [R2 2019 (13.1.19.514)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2019-13-1-19-514).
+* The VS Report Designer is not fully functional in VS2019 for version of Telerik Reporting prior to [R2 2019 (13.1.19.514)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2019-13-1-19-514).
+* The VS Report Designer is not fully functional in VS2022 for version of Telerik Reporting prior to [R3 2021 SP1 (15.2.21.1110)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2021-sp1-15-2-21-1110).

 Therefore, our recommendation is to [upgrade]({%slug telerikreporting/upgrade/overview%}) the project to the newest version (check our [Release History](https://www.telerik.com/support/whats-new/reporting/release-history)) by running the [Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}).